Determine Disk Partition Options

 By default, Windows initializes disks as basic disks.
 If all or part of a basic disk has unallocated space on it, it must be partitioned and formatted before it can store data.
 You create a partition and select options by using the Create Partition

-To create a partition
+To create a Partition on Windows 11

 To create a partition, you need to launch the Create Partition Wizard.
 To do this: